apmech707/Lockt_old/README.md

+**UPDATE**
+I have become aware of a limitation of using fernet with large files.
+I am in the process of rewriting this code using the cryptography library using symmetric encryption a different way.
+This app should stil work now, but if you have a large file to encrypt please test this first before using it. source for info is here - https://cryptography.io/en/latest/fernet/#limitations.

 Lockt

 This is a program that can encrypt or decrypt a file, or directory of files using the cryptography.fernet module.
 It is a command line interface app.
 This code is optomized for a linux file system, however the ability for this to be run on a windows file system could be added relatively easily.